-Harvard Business Essentials – Negotiation (book review)
+Harvard Business Essentials – Negotiation (Summary & Book Review)

 Publication Date: 2006-11-20

-The book describes the basic types of negotiation we are likely to encounter by exploring the succinct differences between distributive negotiation, or what many us know as just plain old bargaining or haggling, and that of integrative negotiations.
-This is followed by outlining four critical concepts:
+Negotiation describes the basic types of negotiation we are likely to encounter.
+Harvard’s book explores the succinct differences between distributive negotiation, or what many us know as just plain old bargaining or haggling, and integrative negotiations.
+The authors follow with a description of four critical concepts:

-Essential to any negotiated business venture is the need to prepare properly before embarking on getting into the nitty-gritty of any joint partnership.
-Once the reader understands how to prepare prior to a negotiation, the authors then examine the various tactics that can be employed from getting your counterpart to the table, and also examines the various tactics that can be employed as a basis for any successful negotiation.
+Essential to any negotiated business venture is the need to prepare well before getting into the nitty-gritty of any joint partnership.
+Once the authors explain how to prepare prior to a negotiation, they then examine the various tactics to employ at the negotiation table.
+They also examine which tactics are a great basis for any successful negotiation.

-As in any endeavour, there are always a number of barriers that might prevent or hinder a negotiation.
-The author’s show how we can counter these rough waters by learning how recognize these barriers when we are confronted by them.
-By providing additional tactics to circumvent these barriers whether it be the tactics of die-hard bargainers, gender differences, lack of trust or others, the reader learns to enhance their negotiation skills and to facilitate agreements that might otherwise fail to materialize due to a lack of experience and knowledge.
+As in any endeavor, there are always a number of barriers that might prevent or hinder a negotiation.
+The authors show how we can navigate these rough waters by learning how to recognize the outlined barriers.
+We learn how to circumvent certain issues (like the tactics of die-hard bargainers, gender differences, lack of trust) through additional tactics.
+We also learn how to enhance our negotiation skills and to facilitate agreements that might otherwise fail to materialize due to a lack of experience and knowledge.

-Another problem, which many negotiators face, are mental errors that need to be identified and then remedied.
-This helpful chapter details mistakes that might result with disastrous consequences such as losing the deal or making a bad deal.
-Once they are recognized, the negotiator will understand how to be proactive in countering potential mistakes, which even experienced negotiators, can make.
+Another problem that many negotiators face is mental errors that need to be identified and then remedied.
+This helpful chapter details mistakes that might result in disastrous consequences such as losing the deal or making an unfavorable deal.
+Once we recognize these errors, we as negotiators can understand how to be proactive in countering potential mistakes, which even experienced negotiators can make.

 The book details a method that illustrates the positive benefits of developing a relationship.
-Next, the reader is shown the pros and cons of either acting as a third party negotiator or using one to act as an agent for our interests.
+Next, the authors illustrate the pros and cons of either acting as a third-party negotiator or using one to act as an agent for our interests.